Sikander 2

 Sikander 2 is an Indian Punjabi-language action film directed by Manav Shah and written by Dheeraj Rattan.
-It stars Kartar Cheema, Guri and Swan Rupowali in lead roles.
+It stars Kartar Cheema, Guri and Sawan Rupowali in lead roles.
 The film was released theatrically on 2 August 2019.
+It is a sequel to Jatinder Mauhar's 2013 political action film Sikander with Cheema reprising his role, another sequel titled Sikander 3, starring Cheema, is in the works.